hehao98/Abandabot/README.md

 ANTHROPIC_API_KEY="[Your Anthropic API key]"
 ```

-For TypeScript projects, please also install Node.js and ensure `node` is on the PATH.
+For TypeScript projects, please also install a recent version of Node.js and ensure `node` is on the PATH for running CodeQL queries.

-## Basic Usage
+### Basic Usage

 ```
 $ poetry run python -m abandabot -h